cloudwarriors-ai/zoom-api-gateway/README.md

 ## Purpose

-The Zoom Platform Microservice serves as a dedicated connector between the CloudWarriors ETL system and Zoom's API services.
+The Zoom API Gateway serves as a dedicated connector between the CloudWarriors ETL system and Zoom's API services.
 Its primary responsibilities include:

 - **Authentication**: Managing OAuth2 access tokens for Zoom API
 - **Data Extraction**: Retrieving meetings, recordings, users, and other data from Zoom